 Views From The Top Of Lion Rock

-Once you make it to the top of Lion Rock you’ll be rewarded with the best view of Hong Kong.
+Once you make it to the top of Lion Rock, you’ll be rewarded with the best view of Hong Kong.
 You’ll feel like you are on top of the world up here.
-Here are a few of some of our favorite pictures of Hong Kong from the Lion Rock hike.
+Here are a few of our favorite pictures of Hong Kong from the Lion Rock hike.

 Related Article: Things To Do In Kowloon